-Tomato marmalade with kirsch is the recipe, and it is simply super, that I can guarantee.
+That tomato marmalade with kirsch or just plain is simply super, that I can guarantee.
 I was playing with the idea for a long time, so I looked into my books and I did my google search, I dug into grandma’s’ recipes and chef’s notebooks.
 I learned everything about the issue in the 4 cardinal points and in an equal number of languages, I tested the recipe, not once or twice but 4 times, dividing the content in additional pans, I followed different ways and proportions and gave all the jars to my friends, gathering helpful feedback.

 I also note some important things, some to do and some others to avoid.

-- You can leave the Kirsch out and make the marmalade plain, or replace it with raki, some eau de vie or grappa.
-You will have a marvelous result.
+- You can leave the Kirsch out and make the marmalade plain, or replace it with Greek raki or tsipouro, some eau de vie or Italian grappa.
+You will have a marvellous result.

 - This is a basic recipe for tomato marmalade aiming to be eaten with bread but also to match salty food, such as cheese (goat cheese, Parmesan or mozzarella di Bufala), plain or fried (i.e. Camembert, Talagani etc), thus with any needless deco or additional aromas.

 - If you definitely want to add something, use some Pelargonium otherwise called stork’s-bills.

 Do not do, even if grandma’s recipe and Larousse Gastronomique say so.

 - Don’t put any lemon.
 It doesn’t need it to bind, instead of creating a nice colour, it spoils it plus it doesn’t add to the taste, more like gives it a sour aftertaste, which also doesn’t match homemade bread.

 - Vanilla tends to cover the tomato scent.
 If you insist on adding it, use a pretty small amount.